-EVALUATION STANDARD E1 (CPF) E1 Standard The college/university conducts end-of-term student course evaluations for each College Provided Faculty model course to provide instructors with student feedback.
+EVALUATION STANDARD E1 (CPF) E1 Standard The college/university conducts end-of-term student course evaluations for each college provided faculty program course to provide instructors with student feedback.
 E1 Required Evidence 1.
 Survey instrument.
 If there is variation among departments, submit one sample of each type of evaluation instrument used.
-2. Sample of an evaluation report that instructors receive regarding the college/ university course.
+2. Sample of an evaluation report that instructors receive regarding the college/university course.
 If there is variation among departments, submit one sample for each type of evaluation report used.
-3. Description of process used to share student course evaluation results with CPF instructors, as well as any follow-up actions that the CPF program may take based on the results.
+3. Description of process used to share student course evaluation results with college provided faculty instructors, as well as any follow-up actions that the college provided faculty program may take based on the results.
 Commentary • The intent of this standard is two-fold.
-These evaluations provide feedback for the instructor to use for reflection and self-improvement, while also alerting the faculty liaison, academic leadership, and/or CPF staff to possible problems with course delivery. • Instructor names and other personal identifiable information should be redacted. • The course evaluation instrument should be similar to, though not necessarily identical to, the one(s) used for on-campus, traditional classes.
+These evaluations provide feedback for the instructor to use for reflection and self-improvement, while also alerting the faculty liaison, academic leadership, and/or college provided faculty staff to possible problems with course delivery. • Instructor names and other personal identifiable information should be redacted. • The course evaluation instrument should be similar to, though not necessarily identical to, the one(s) used for on-campus, traditional classes.
 When determining questions and survey format, consider how the information will be shared with instructors' college administrators, and school partners.
-Describe the methodology for administering the survey and explain any modifications the CPF has made to the questions or delivery method (e.g., type of survey instrument). • At least one course per instructor must be evaluated.
-For instructors who teach multiple sections of the same course, the CPF must conduct an evaluation of at least one of those sections each term or evaluate an instructor's courses on a rotation.
-The process must be at least as comprehensive as that for the campus (the CPF may not evaluate sections less frequently than required on campus). • Most colleges and universities conduct end of course evaluations shortly before the end of the semester; CPF ought to follow a practice similar to that on campus. • E1 Standard refers to course evaluation, not instructor evaluation.
+Describe the methodology for administering the survey and explain any modifications the college provided faculty program has made to the questions or delivery method (e.g., type of survey instrument). • At least one course per instructor must be evaluated.
+For instructors who teach multiple sections of the same course, the college provided faculty program must conduct an evaluation of at least one of those sections each term or evaluate an instructor's courses on a rotation.
+The process must be at least as comprehensive as that for the campus (the college provided faculty program may not evaluate sections less frequently than required on campus). • Most colleges and universities conduct end of course evaluations shortly before the end of the semester; college provided faculty programs should follow a practice similar to that on campus. • E1 Standard refers to course evaluation, not instructor evaluation.
 If the college does an instructor evaluation, it could be combined with the course evaluation.
-Programs may find it helpful to aggregate responses by discipline in order to ascertain indications of collective needs for professional development. • The CPF should explain how feedback is shared with instructors and utilized by faculty liaisons to support course oversight and program improvement.
+Programs may find it helpful to aggregate responses by discipline in order to ascertain indications of collective needs for professional development. • The college provided faculty program should explain how feedback is shared with instructors and utilized by faculty liaisons to support course oversight and program improvement.